 Kraken - Kraken.com

 Kraken uses a maker-taker fee schedule with price incentives based on your trading volume over the last 30 days.
 For example, the average customer who trades less than $50,000 a month will pay $2.60 in fees for every $1,000 in trading volume.
 Fees for market makers range between 0% and 0.16%, while fees for takers range from 0.10% to 0.26%.
-This fee schedule, which is almost identical to Poloniex, is more competitive than competitors like Coinbase and Gemini.
+This fee schedule, is more competitive than competitors like Coinbase and Gemini.

 Bittrex - Bittrex.com